NiklasEi/www-nikl-me/blog/2025/pdf_templating_with_typst.md

 -> CI/CD scripts
 -> Readme.md

 I think the approach of Oicana works well and despite being in early development, the project can keep up with many other commercial solutions.
-Typst is very powerfull and on a good trajectory (link to growing github languages).
+Typst is very powerful and on a good trajectory (link to growing github languages).
 The ecosystem already supports a lot and is growing well (Typst universe).

-Give the gettign started guid e a try if you are interested.
-You can reach me at `hello@oicana.com` if you have any questions or feedback!
+Give the getting started guide a try if you are interested.
+You can reach me at `support@oicana.com` if you have any questions or feedback!